j-seland/jsutilities/README.md

 # JSutilities
 ---

-JSutilities contains different JavaScript snippets and functions.
+JSutilities contains JavaScript snippets and functions.

-Feel free to modify and use the code as you wish.
+Modify and use the code as you wish.

 ---